 I love the strain of my muscles as they push, pull lift and now…kettle bell swing.

-These cannonball-shaped workout tools are not new to the fitness scene but I was not aware of their allure…or results until about six months ago when I had my first experience with the kettle bell swing…and fell in love, not with an actual kettlebell, but like women love chocolate, so do I love the swinging of the ‘bell.’
+These cannonball-shaped workout tools are not new to the fitness scene but when I had my first experience with the kettle bell swing, I fell in love, not with an actual kettlebell, but like women love chocolate, so do I love the swinging of the ‘bell.’

 And it’s a lust that is actually good for me.
 Each workout with ‘bells’ is a battle with my body and failure is not an option.
 I take my workouts seriously as they give me the strength I need for my long work days.
 You will never see me checking my phone or texting in between sets or engaging in conversation I don’t need to be engaged in.
 I don’t go for gimmicks or wonder drinks.